TheDevMinerTV/package-size-calculator/README.md

 The following additional flags are available:
 ```
 --short      : Print a shorter version of the package report, ideal for posts to Twitter
+--no-cleanup : Don't remove the temporary directory after the calculation
 ```

 ## License